 (8) Distributional relationship.
-A soil species may be distributed among different counties/cities, while a county/city may have multiple soil species.
-This sheet was built to show the one-to-many relationship between soil species and their located places.
-It contains data fields like species ID, species name, county/city codes, county/city name, etc.
+A soil type may be distributed among different counties/cities, while a county/city may have multiple soil types.
+This sheet was built to show the one-to-many relationship between soil types and their located places.
+It contains data fields like type ID, type name, county/city codes, county/city name, etc.

 (9) Geographic information.
 This sheet was built for the convenience of location-based data queries.
-It contained the name, administrative code, latitude and longitude of the city/county where each soil species was distributed.
+It contained the name, administrative code, latitude and longitude of the city/county where each soil type was distributed.

 3.2 Data sample